lblod/app-organization-portal/README.md

 You can shut down using `docker-compose stop` and remove everything using `docker-compose rm`.

-## Change default username/password
+## Add username/password for Basic Auth

-By default, username/password is equal to root/root.
-To change it:
+By default, there are two accounts you can use to log-in using basic auth:

+- root/root
+- contacthub/contacthub

+To add new accounts, execute the following command, then add the result to `./config/proxy/nginx.htpasswd`

-`docker run --rm --entrypoint htpasswd registry:2.7.0 -bn root root > ./config/proxy/nginx.htpasswd`
+`docker run --rm --entrypoint htpasswd registry:2.7.0 -bn username password`